 Were you seriously injured in a bus accident in Gainesville?
 Are you feeling scared, confused, and unsure of how to best approach recovering compensation for your damages?

-If so, you may need the legal guidance and support of an experienced Gainesville bus accident lawyer at John Foy & Associates.
+If so, you may need the legal guidance and support of an experienced Gainesville personal injury lawyer at John Foy & Associates.
 We could help you hold the liable party accountable so you can get the most out of your claim.
 Find out what your case is worth when you contact our office for a free consultation.

 You Can Sue for Bus Accident Injuries You Suffered in Gainesville